Cepeen/cepeen.github.io/_posts/2025-08-20-do-we-really-need-an-isp-router-magenta-edition.md

 post-image: https://pxreyoeukohfhvbwcbgd.supabase.co/storage/v1/object/public/post%20images/rack.webp
 description: upgrading your ISP’s default setup
 tags:
+- ''
+- ONT
+- ISP
+- Router
+- MikroTik
-- Proxmox
+- ZTE
 - PPPoE
-- WinBox
-- Mikrotik
-- Magenta
-- ISP
-- VLAN
 ---

 I think that after some years, everyone comes to the conclusion that having a public, static IP is a really nice thing, and it’s worth having one in your home network.